Skip over main navigation

 One of the most frustrating things for me is the itching.
 It’s like my whole body is on fire and I have ants crawling all over me.
 It’s so overwhelming and no one without EB can understand how bad the itch actually is.

-Maya (pictured), has Recessive Dystrophic EB* and is a DEBRA Ambassador
+Maya (pictured), has recessive dystrophic EB* and is a DEBRA Ambassador

 *Visit the 'What is EB?' pages for information on the different EB types.